QUALCOMM Incorporated (QCOM) is ready for next Episode as it posted an annual sales of 44,200 M - News Daemon

 QUALCOMM Incorporated (NASDAQ: QCOM) Trading Performance Indicators

-Take a look at QUALCOMM Incorporated’s (QCOM) current performance indicators.
-Last quarter, stock had a quick ratio of 1.40.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.31.
-Likewise, its price to free cash flow for the trailing twelve months is 29.79.
+Check out the current performance indicators for QUALCOMM Incorporated (QCOM).
+In the past quarter, the stock posted a quick ratio of 1.40.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.19.
+Likewise, its price to free cash flow for the trailing twelve months is 28.77.

 Technical Analysis of QUALCOMM Incorporated (QCOM)

-QUALCOMM Incorporated (NASDAQ: QCOM) saw its 5-day average volume 6.18 million, a negative change from its year-to-date volume of 7.76 million.
-As of the previous 9 days, the stock’s Stochastic %D was 86.20%.
-Additionally, its Average True Range was 3.46.
+The latest stats from [QUALCOMM Incorporated, QCOM] show that its last 5-days average volume of 6.35 million was inferior to 7.67 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 32.21%.
+Additionally, its Average True Range was 3.34.

-During the past 100 days, QUALCOMM Incorporated’s (QCOM) raw stochastic average was set at 63.30%, which indicates a significant decrease from 95.95% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 26.31% in the past 14 days, which was lower than the 38.89% volatility it showed in the past 100 days.
+During the past 100 days, QUALCOMM Incorporated’s (QCOM) raw stochastic average was set at 48.85%, which indicates a significant increase from 38.07% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 25.09% in the past 14 days, which was lower than the 36.04% volatility it showed in the past 100 days.

 QUALCOMM Incorporated (NASDAQ: QCOM) Key Stats